Filosoft-it/blesmol-aggregation/README.md

 `this.model` (the mongoose model for the collection) `this.aggregatePipeline` (the aggregation pipeline that has been defined elsewhere in the code)

-The function adds the `count` stage to the aggregation pipeline.
+The function adds the `$count` stage to the aggregation pipeline.

 ### Example